MattKevan/kevan-11ty/src/artwork/surface-detail.md

 ---

+I've always loved to doodle as a way to help me focus, covering whatever paper I have at that moment with abstract shapes and lines.

-Created with ProCreate on the iPad, each one of these drawings took me between six months to nearly two years to complete.
+However, thanks to Procreate on the iPad I've been able to take doodling to the next level.
+Each of these drawings took between six months and three years to complete.

 <img src="/images/surface-detail-5.jpg" class="wide mb">
 <img src="/images/surface-detail-4.jpg" class="wide mb">